fdevans/tanium-tableau-wdc/README.md

 # Tanium Tableau Web Data Connector

-Built using NodeJS this solution will run on your local machine and allow for pulling data extracts from the Tanium SOAP API into Tableau.
+Built using NodeJS/Express this solution will run on your local machine and allow for pulling data extracts from the Tanium SOAP API into Tableau.

 ## Instructions